sarajw/whimsica11y/index.md

 </p>

 Web accessibility guides and advice online are heavily geared towards businesses and public services.
 This doesn't make the advice wrong by any means, but it can make it hard to read, and to connect with the rather different goals of a personal website.

-<p class="word-art" aria-hidden="true">Whimsica11y</p>

-Whimsic accessibility, I suppose?
-Whimsic was a word, once.
-We all need more whimsy.

 ## The Web Content Accessibility Guidelines (WCAG) Principles